Introduction to CNC cutting

 Tool parameters

-Tool Type can be set to "Ball Nose", "End mill", "V-Bit", "Engraving", or a number of others.
-This determines other properties that can be entered under "Geometry".
+• Tool Type can be set to "Ball Nose", "End mill", "V-Bit", "Engraving", or a number of others.
+This determines other properties that can be entered under "Geometry" - chosen preset from tool database.

-Feed Rate is how fast the tool is allowed to move horizontally.
-If changing to other units, note that it does not recalculate the other
+• Feed Rate (ips or mm/s) is how fast the tool is allowed to move horizontally.
+If changing to other units, note that it does not recalculate the other Feeds and Speeds for you.

 To see more about Tooling & Tool Databases see: this video from Shoppbot Tools Ltd (external link to YouTube.com).

-- Tabs.
+• Tabs.
 Tabs are breaks in profiles or 3D work so that nothing moves around while you work.
+Enable on your Profile cuts, and click Edit Tabs for options to place them.

-Material Dimensions, Safe Height, Origin/Offset are set on a per-file basis.
-Set these when you open a new file, or by clicking this icon, , on your tool pallet (top left).
+Set these when you open a new file, or by clicking this icon, Job Settings, on your tool pallet (top left).
+For example:

 Chipload (optional)